Stories

 Making homes more energy efficient is not an easy task – it takes planning, coordination and dedication.
 We’ve seen many Indigenous communities take this initiative as they’ve worked to rectify issues that started more than 100 years ago.

-Historical policies continue to impact Indigenous Peoples today as many homes on-reserve land are not energy efficient and require significant renovations to make these homes more comfortable and affordable.
-We’ve had many First Nation communities in BC reach out to us for funding support and this has given us an opportunity to work together on energy-efficiency upgrades.
+Historical policies continue to impact Indigenous Peoples today as many homes on- reserve land are not energy efficient and require significant renovations to make these homes more comfortable and affordable.
+We’ve had many First Nation communities in B.C. reach out to us for funding support and this has given us an opportunity to work together on energy-efficiency upgrades.
 We’re also learning more about the unique challenges Indigenous Peoples face and how they're taking steps to improve housing conditions for their community members.

 Recognizing the history of housing conditions in Indigenous communities

 We first must look at the factors that have driven the need to improve the conditions of homes on-reserve land so we can better understand why all of this work is being done.
 According to census data from 2016, about 44 per cent of First Nations people living on-reserve land reside in homes that are in need of major repairs.1 This unfortunately is a consequence of the historical policies from more than 100 years ago, yet are still affecting community members living in these homes today.
+One of the many impacts of the Indian Act of 1876 was the federal government took responsibility of on-reserve housing in Indigenous communities.2 This left Indigenous Peoples with no control over their living conditions and the housing that was built did not meet the community’s needs.
+The lack of funding for on-reserve housing meant homes were not properly built to account for the region’s climate, resulting in housing that couldn’t withstand the vast amount of rain on the West Coast and the colder northern temperatures in B.C.3

 Over time, a home needs to be repaired and maintained to help make it last longer and completing minor projects helps to avoid larger problems later on.
 However, it wasn’t clear as to who was responsible for this work as the federal government had jurisdiction over reserve housing.4 Indigenous Peoples were not even offered the opportunity to develop the necessary skills to build proper housing structures for their communities and perform this regular maintenance.5 This inaction has affected generations of Indigenous Peoples.
 The community members living in on-reserve housing have been greatly impacted, yet are the least responsible from this lack of planning to upkeep their community homes.